-How To Easily Configure Flatpak Apps Permissions With Flatseal
+How To Configure Flatpak Apps Permissions With Flatseal - OSTechNix

 See?
 I disabled the network access permission of the Fondo app and It couldn't connect to the outside world!

-To enable the network permission again, simply click on the slider button.
+To enable the network permission again, simply toggle the slider button to ON position.

 Likewise, you can configure other basic permissions of all Flatpak applications with a mouse click.